emmanueljs1/nbe/NbE.lagda.md

          → ⟦⊢ t ⟧ ε ≡ ⟦⊢ t′ ⟧ ε
 ```

-We consider our algorithm for normalization by evaluation if two terms that are
+We consider our algorithm for normalization by evaluation complete if two terms
-definitionally equal (and thus have the same meaning) have the same normal form:
+that are definitionally equal (and thus have the same meaning) have the same
+normal form:

     Γ ⊢ t = t′ : T implies nf(t) = nf(t′)